little-world/rust-course/src/09-error-handling-architecture.md

 8. **Profile error handling overhead (usually negligible)**
 9. **Use thiserror for custom errors, anyhow for applications**
 10. **Document error conditions in function signatures**

-Rust's error handling transforms errors from exceptional control flow to explicit, type-safe values.
-This approach makes error handling more verbose but dramatically more reliable, forcing you to consider every failure mode at compile time.